 My name is Josephine Rugowo.
 Before being in the WE Micro-savings training program, life was very difficult.
 I could not pay school fees for my 3 children or be sure they were well fed.
 After the training, I started saving tiny amounts and making 'flitters' to sell.
 When our group shared profits, I decided to open a grocery store.
 I'm thankful for this wonderful opportunity!

-Cash crop of potatoes planted in large bags to conserve water during drought.
+Potato crops are planted in large bags to capture and conserve water during drought.